sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vi.rAghavan/alankArashAstrasya_avadhAraNAH.md

-dealt with by Daṇḍin only in chapter I as comprehended in his Mādhurya Guṇa of one variety pertaining to Śabda (for, of the other Mādhurya of Agrāmytā, we have the two sub-divisions of Śābda and Ārtha) and not in the chapter on Śabdālaṅkāra, a fact which has misled Mr. K. S. Ramaswamy [Sastri](# "See his Sanskrit Introduction to his edition of Udbhaṭa's K.A.S.S. with Tilaka's commentary in the Gaek. series (p.
-19).")to say that Anuprāsa Śabdālaṅkāra is absent from Daṇḍin.
+dealt with by Daṇḍin only in chapter I as comprehended in his Mādhurya Guṇa of one variety pertaining to Śabda (for, of the other Mādhurya of Agrāmytā, we have the two sub-divisions of Śābda and Ārtha) and not in the chapter on Śabdālaṅkāra, a fact which has misled Mr. K. S. Ramaswamy Sastri[^57].")to say that Anuprāsa Śabdālaṅkāra is absent from Daṇḍin.
 Even Yamaka is touched here by Daṇḍin but is left out for special treatment in the Śabdālaṅkāra section.
 And what is this Śabda Mādhurya of Daṇḍin, viz.
 Anuprāsa, except Śabdālaṅkāra?
 When we come to Vāmana, we have even Rası coming in as constituting the Guṇa of Kānti of Artha, in the study of Rīti.
 Therefore it cannot be said simply and naively that some absolute entity called Guṇa, which is quite different from Alaṅkara etc. defines Rīti in Daṇḍin and that other writers and their definitions of Rītis in other words and other ways differ wholly from Daṇḍin's.

+[^57]: "See his Sanskrit Introduction to his edition of Udbhaṭa's K.A.S.S. with Tilaka's commentary in the Gaek. series (p.
+19

  The Agni Purāṇa borrows its definitions of the Rītis from Bhoja, (chapter XVII, on Anubhāvas, in the Śṛ.
 Pra.), where Bhoja himself borrows from Rājaśekhara.
 Later than these, Bahurūpa Miśra, in his commentary on the Daśarūpaka, (Mad.
 MS.) reproduces these definitions of the Rītis with the mention of Bhoja's name.
 The Kāvya Mīmāmsā says: